 8 hours later, you shred it right in the slow cooker, set out your taco shells and taco toppings, and dinner is ready.
 Couldn’t be easier or more delicious.

 This shredded Mexican chicken is so juicy and flavorful.
 Just like you get at an authentic Mexican restaurant.
 All the flavor is thanks to Hunt’s Diced Tomatoes.
-Whenever I need to use canned tomatoes, I always get Hunt’s, which I got at Walmart.
+Whenever I need to use canned tomatoes, I always get Hunt’s.